-- 1. Push the FX button to display the FX screen. - Touch one of the effects along either side of the screen to select it.
-The currently selected effect and all pads that are sending signals to this effect are highlighted pink. - 3.
-Push INFO to display the effects parameters screen for the selected effect.
-Push INFO again to toggle through multiple pages of parameters if available. - 4.
+- 1. Push the FX button to display the FX screen. - 2.
+Touch one of the effects in the lower corners of the screen to select it.
+The currently selected effect is highlighted pink. - 3.
+Push INFO to display the effect parameters screen for the selected effect. - 4.
 Turn the knobs to adjust the effect parameters.
 You will hear the impact of the parameter changes in real time.
 Here are the available effect parameters: